podefr/olives-demo-1-hour/README.md

-Charting demo using SVG + CouchDB + node.js in 1 hour
+[Work in progress] Charting demo using SVG + CouchDB + node.js in 1 hour
 =====================================================